walter-a-jablonowski/homepage/src/misc/context_en.md

 - **Platform:** Windows XP
 - **Tools:** Visual Basic.NET, C#, Visual Studio, MS .NET Framework, WinForms, ADO.NET, Xceed Controls, Oracle database, PL/SQL, Oracle SQL Developer, XML

-### Erweiterung einer Anwendung zum weltweiten Dateiaustausch
+### Extension of an application for worldwide file exchange

-Zeitraum: 2007-01
+Period: 2007-01

-- **Kunde:** Subunternehmer, Endkunde: Autozulieferer-Konzern
+- **Client:** Subcontractor, end client: automotive supplier group
-- **Rolle:** Entwicklung
+- **Role:** Development
-- **Details:** Erweiterung einer Anwendung zur automatisierten weltweiten Aktualisierung/Verteilung von Dateien um einige Funktionen (in User-Clients, Windows-Service).
+- **Details:** Extension of an application for automated worldwide updating/distribution of files by several functions (in user clients, Windows service).
-- **Plattform:** Windows XP
+- **Platform:** Windows XP
-- **Werkzeuge:** Visual Basic.NET, Visual Studio, MS .NET-Framework, SQL, SQL-Datenbank (SQLite), Sparx EA UML Tool
+- **Tools:** Visual Basic.NET, Visual Studio, MS .NET Framework, SQL, SQL database (SQLite), Sparx EA UML Tool

-### Neuentwicklung einer ERP-Applikation für den Massivholzmöbel-Vertrieb
+### New development of an ERP application for solid wood furniture distribution

-Zeitraum: 2004-12 – 2006-02
+Period: 2004-12 – 2006-02

-- **Unternehmen:** Eigenentwicklung in Kooperation mit Möbelimporteur
+- **Company:** Own development in cooperation with a furniture importer
-- **Rolle:** Planung, Analyse, Design, Entwicklung
+- **Role:** Planning, analysis, design, development
-- **Details:** Entwicklung eines kompletten ERP-Systems für die Abwicklung des Handels mit Massivholzmöbeln, und des Verkaufs via Internet.
-Automatisierung des Vertriebs über den (eigens entwickelten) Webshop und die Ebay-Plattform.
+- **Details:** Development of a complete ERP system for handling the trade of solid wood furniture and sales via the internet.
+Automation of sales via the (self-developed) webshop and the eBay platform.
-- **Plattform:** Windows XP, SuSE Linux Server (Webserver)
+- **Platform:** Windows XP, SuSE Linux server (web server)
-- **Werkzeuge:** MS Access XP, MySQL, PHP4, Visual Studio, C#
+- **Tools:** MS Access XP, MySQL, PHP4, Visual Studio, C#

-### Vorbereitung zum Rework von ca. 10 Access-Anwendungen
+### Preparation for the rework of approx. 10 Access applications

-Zeitraum: 2004-11 – 2004-12
+Period: 2004-11 – 2004-12

-- **Kunde:** Softwarehaus, Endkunde: DATEV e.G.
+- **Client:** Software company, end client: DATEV e.G.
-- **Rolle:** Analyse, Design, Entwicklung
+- **Role:** Analysis, design, development
-- **Details:** Vorbereitungen zur Überarbeitung von ca. 10 Access-Anwendungen nach Umstellung auf den SP 2 von Windows XP: Anforderungsanalyse, Implementierung automatisierte Programm-Umstellung.
+- **Details:** Preparations for the revision of approx. 10 Access applications after migration to SP2 of Windows XP: requirements analysis, implementation of automated program conversion.
-- **Plattform:** Windows XP
+- **Platform:** Windows XP
-- **Werkzeuge:** MS Access XP, Visual Studio
+- **Tools:** MS Access XP, Visual Studio

-### Technisches Angeb. für Redesign Client/Server-Anwendung
+### Technical proposal for redesign of a client/server application

-Zeitraum: 2004-10
+Period: 2004-10

-- **Kunde:** EDS Schweinfurt, Solution Center, Endkunde: SKF (2 Auslandsstandorte)
+- **Client:** EDS Schweinfurt, Solution Center, end client: SKF (2 international locations)
-- **Rolle:** Analyse
+- **Role:** Analysis
-- **Details:** Pre-Study für das Redesign eines Projektcontrolling-Systems.
-Analyse des Ist-Systems mit 140 Usern an zwei Standorten.
-Ausarbeitung einer technischen Studie mit mehreren Redesign-Strategien.
-Zeit- und Kostenkalkulation.
+- **Details:** Pre-study for the redesign of a project controlling system.
+Analysis of the existing system with 140 users at two locations.
+Preparation of a technical study with several redesign strategies.
+Time and cost estimation.
-- **Plattform:** Windows NT, Unix
+- **Platform:** Windows NT, Unix
-- **Werkzeuge:** Sybase Datenbank und PowerBuilder für Testzwecke
+- **Tools:** Sybase database and PowerBuilder for testing purposes

-### Entwicklung einer Webplattform für Print-Lösungen
+### Development of a web platform for print solutions

-Zeitraum: 2004-07 – 2004-10
+Period: 2004-07 – 2004-10

-- **Unternehmen:** Eigenes Unternehmen
+- **Company:** Own company
-- **Rolle:** Entwicklung
+- **Role:** Development
-- **Details:** Entwicklung einer Webplattform für Print-Lösungen (Produktentwicklung).
-Projekt nach 10/04 nicht weiter verfolgt.
+- **Details:** Development of a web platform for print solutions (product development).
+Project was not pursued further after 10/04.
-- **Plattform:** Windows, Linux Server
+- **Platform:** Windows, Linux server
-- **Werkzeuge:** **PHP5, SQL, MySQL, HTML, XAMPP**
+- **Tools:** PHP5, SQL, MySQL, HTML, XAMPP

-### MS Office Schulungen für Selbstständige Kursteilnehmen
+### MS Office training for self-employed course participants

-Zeitraum: 2004-05 - 2005-06
+Period: 2004-05 – 2005-06

-- Institut 2F Informatik GmbH, Innsbruck
+- Institute 2F Informatik GmbH, Innsbruck
-- Freiberuflicher MS Office Trainer, Schulung von Unternehmern
+- Freelance MS Office trainer, training for entrepreneurs

-### Mitarbeit an der Neuentwicklung eines Application Framework
+### Participation in the new development of an application framework

-Zeitraum: 2002-01 – 2002-11
+Period: 2002-01 – 2002-11

-- **Unternehmen:** Systemhaus/Branchensoftware Betonindustrie
+- **Company:** System house / industry software for the concrete industry
-- **Rolle:** Entwicklung
+- **Role:** Development
-- **Team:** 3 MA
+- **Team:** 3 employees
-- **Details:** Mitarbeit an der Implementierung eines Application-Framework für kaufm./technische Anwendungen.
-Funktion: Generierung der relationalen Datenbasis, GUI/konfigurierbare Oberflächenlogik zur Laufzeit (auf Basis eines UML-Models in XML-Form)
+- **Details:** Participation in the implementation of an application framework for commercial/technical applications.
+Function: generation of the relational database, GUI/configurable UI logic at runtime (based on a UML model in XML form).
-- **Plattform:** Windows 2000/Cygwin, Linux
+- **Platform:** Windows 2000/Cygwin, Linux
-- **Werkzeuge:** **Java, XML, XSLT, Together UML, JBuilder**
+- **Tools:** Java, XML, XSLT, Together UML, JBuilder

-### Neuentwicklung einer Software für Produktionssteuerung in Betonwerken
+### New development of software for production control in concrete plants

-Zeitraum: 2001-02 – 2002-06
+Period: 2001-02 – 2002-06

-- **Unternehmen:** Systemhaus/Branchensoftware Betonindustrie, Endkunden: **Saint Gobain Konzern**, 2 Betonwerke Deutschland
+- **Company:** System house / industry software for the concrete industry, end clients: Saint Gobain group, 2 concrete plants in Germany
-- **Rolle:** Projektleitung/Entwicklung
+- **Role:** Project management/development
-- **Team:** 3 – 4 MA
+- **Team:** 3–4 employees
-- **Details:** Neuentwicklung einer Software für die Produktion in Betonwerken: Produktionssteuerung, Auftragsabwicklung, Sammeln von Produktionsdaten, Genereren statistischer Auswertungen, Anbindung an Fakturierungssysteme.
-Zudem Vor-Ort-Installationen mit kundenspezifischem Customizing der Software: Versch.
-Installationsprojekte der Software bei Werken in Deutschland und Nordfrankreich: Entwicklung von Erweiterungen nach Anforderung, Anpassung von Formaten an die Werksanlage und an kaufm.
-Software.
+- **Details:** New development of software for production in concrete plants: production control, order processing, collection of production data, generation of statistical evaluations, connection to invoicing systems.
+Also on-site installations with customer-specific customization of the software: various installation projects at plants in Germany and northern France; development of extensions as required, adaptation of formats to the plant equipment and to commercial software.
-- **Aufgaben:** Projektleitung, Kundenberatung, Analyse und Design, GUI Workflow/Implementierung von Kernfunktionalität, Koordination mit einem Hersteller von Steuerungsanlagen
+- **Tasks:** Project management, customer consulting, analysis and design, GUI workflow/implementation of core functionality, coordination with a manufacturer of control systems
-- **Plattform:** Windows NT/2000
+- **Platform:** Windows NT/2000
-- **Werkzeuge:** **MS Access, Visual Basic, Winsock, SQL Server**
+- **Tools:** MS Access, Visual Basic, Winsock, SQL Server

 ### Migration einer Dispositionssoftware